Dorianhgn/AIF-Instructions/docs/index.md

 - Python 3.10+
 - Basic understanding of machine learning concepts
 - Familiarity with command line tools
+- If using Windows, use <a href="https://code.visualstudio.com/docs/remote/wsl" target="_blank" rel="noopener noreferrer">vscode in WSL2</a> for best compatibility.

 ## 🛠️ Tech Stack